-3.9 Using Electronic Handwheels
+3.8 Using Electronic Handwheels

-The X (cross slide), and Z (carriage) handwheels are located on the apron.
-They are electronic, that is they are not mechanically connected to the machine, but rather create electronic signals to command the servo motors to drive the ball screws which, in turn, drive the carriage and cross slide.
+The X (cross slide), and Z (carriage) handwheels are electronic.
+They are not mechanically connected to the machine, but rather create electronic signals to command the servo motors to drive the ball screws which, in turn, drive the carriage and cross slide.

-The handwheels will not work unless the ProtoTRAK VL CNC is turned on, and in the DRO mode, or in the Set Up mode, or in the TRAKing feature in the Run mode.
+The handwheels will not work unless the ProtoTRAK SLX CNC is turned on, and in the DRO mode, or in the Set Up mode, or in the optional TRAKing feature in the Run mode.